revbayes/revbayes.github.io/tutorials/divrate/modules/branch_specific_bds.md

 variable that will output the states for all model parameters when passed into a MCMC function.
 ```
-monitors.append( mnModel(filename="output/primates_FRC_BDSP.log",printgen=10, separator = TAB) )
+monitors.append( mnModel(filename="output/primates_BDS.log",printgen=1, separator = TAB) )
 ```
-Additionally, we create an extended-Newick monitor.
-The extended-Newick monitor writes the tree to a file and adds parameter values to the branches and/or nodes of the tree.
-We can thus print the tree with the average speciation and extinction rates, as well as the net diversification (speciation - extinction) and relative extinction (extinction / speciation) rates, for each branch into a file.
+For summary and plotting purposes, we need to obtain the branch-specific diversification rate estimate along the tree.
+We will use a stochastic rate mapping algorithm {% citet Freyman2019 %}.
+Thus, we create an `mnStochasticBranchRate`.
+The stochastic branch-rate monitor draws stochastic character maps and writes the *simulated* branch rates into a file.
 We will need this file later to estimate and visualize the posterior distribution of the rates at the branches.
 ```
 monitors.append( mnStochasticBranchRate(cdbdp=timetree, printgen=1, filename="output/primates_BDS_rates.log") )
-monitors.append( mnExtNewick(filename="output/primates_BDS_rates.trees", isNodeParameter=FALSE, printgen=1, tree=timetree, branch_lambda, branch_mu, branch_net_div, branch_rel_ext) )
 ```
 Finally, create a screen monitor that will report the states of specified variables to the screen with `mnScreen`: